piclas-framework/piclas/docs/documentation/userguide/tutorials/dsmc-reservoir/dsmc-reservoir.md

 (sec:tutorial-dsmc-analysis-setup)=
 ### Analysis setup

 For this case our focus is on the run-time analysis to investigate the transient behavior of the reservoir.
 The first parameter `Part-AnalyzeStep` allows to perform the output every N$^\text{th}$ iteration to reduce the size of the output file and to increase the computational speed.
 Different parameters for run-time analysis can be enabled, in this case the number of particles per species (`CalcNumSpec`) and the temperature output (`CalcTemp`).
 It is also recommended to enable `Particles-DSMC-CalcQualityFactors`, which provides outputs to evaluate the quality of the simulation results such as the mean and maximum collision probabilities.
+The parameter `TimeStampLength = 13` reduces the output filename length.
+It can be needed for postprocessing, as e.g. ParaView sometimes does not sort the files correctly if the timestamps are too long.
+The displayed time solution would then be faulty.

     ! =============================================================================== !
     !
 Particle Analysis
     ! =============================================================================== !

     Part-AnalyzeStep = 1
     CalcNumSpec = T
     CalcTemp    = T
     Particles-DSMC-CalcQualityFactors = T
+    TimeStampLength  = 13

 All available options with a short description can be displayed using the help of PICLas: